 The Washed Ashore Project has featured its sculptures at museums, zoos and aquariums across the country spreading the awareness about marine debris.
-The Create, Don’t Waste Project will expand on the organization’s marine debris awareness activities by creating an “Integrated Arts Marine Debris Curriculum”, leading teacher workshops at various exhibit sites and by leading an experiential learning program for local students in Bandon, Oregon.
+The Create, Don’t Waste Project expanded on the organization’s marine debris awareness activities by creating an “Integrated Arts Marine Debris Curriculum”, leading teacher workshops at various exhibit sites, and by leading an experiential learning program for local students in Bandon, Oregon.

 What does it accomplish?

-With funding from the NOAA Marine Debris Program, students and teachers will come away with a deeper understanding of the marine debris problem through the lens of art and science.
-Project participants will learn how to be part of the solution through hands on activities such as beach cleanups, interactive lesson plans, and by creating and experiencing marine debris art sculptures.
+With funding from the NOAA Marine Debris Program, students and teachers received a deeper understanding of the marine debris problem through the lens of art and science.
+Project participants learned how to be part of the solution through hands on activities such as beach cleanups, interactive lesson plans, and by creating and experiencing marine debris art sculptures.

 What is something unique about this project?

-Washed Ashore will incorporate visual art, theatre, movement, and creative writing.
-These tools will help convey powerful messaging and communications on the topic and engage students in a meaningful way raising awareness about this issue.
+Washed Ashore incorporated visual art, theater, movement, and creative writing.
+These tools help convey powerful messaging and communications on the topic and engage students in a meaningful way, raising awareness about this issue.